Sitefinity/Sitefinity-CLI/README.md

 Recursively migrates all the child pages or templates of the selected page/template.
 When migrating templates, the tool does not recursively migrate pages.
 * `--replace`<br>
 Replaces the content of the page.
 Valid only for pages.

-* `--site`<br>
+* `--siteid`<br>
 The site id.
-You use the --site parameter to specify the site id when you work with a non-default site.
+You use the --siteid parameter to specify the site id when you work with a non-default site.

 **NOTE**: All parameters can be manually specified in the appsettings.json file. **You need to manually create this file next to the sf.exe binary.**